 Late 20th Century: The South Side Diversifies

 Following the fights for civil rights in the 1960s, people of color had more options as to where to live in the city.
-Previously relegated to the near North Side or the Mill Creek Valley area, African-Americans began to spread out into other parts of the city (though not always by choice, but rather through displacement by so-called urban renewal).
+Previously relegated to the near North Side or the Mill Creek Valley area, Black people began to spread out into other parts of the city (though not always by choice, but rather through displacement by so-called urban renewal).

-The South Side had been solidly white for most of its history, but in the 1970s and 1980s, African-Americans began to move into neighborhoods on the near South Side, partially filling the vacuum as whites continued to move to the ever-expanding suburbs.
+The South Side had been solidly white for most of its history, but in the 1970s and 1980s, Blacks began to move into neighborhoods on the near South Side, partially filling the vacuum as whites continued to move to the ever-expanding suburbs.

-Further south, Dutchtown continued to remain overwhelmingly white.
-In 1980, of the approximately 18,000 residents of Dutchtown proper, only about 100 were black.
-Some say that Chippewa Street was the dividing line where black intracity migration was halted.
+Further south, Dutchtown remained overwhelmingly populated by Whites.
+In 1980, of the approximately 18,000 residents of Dutchtown proper, only about 100 were Black.
+Some say that Chippewa Street was the dividing line where Black intracity migration was halted.

 Turn of the Millennium: Change Brings Stability

 The 1990s and 2000s brought the demographic shifts seen elsewhere on the South Side to Dutchtown.
 As some areas of the near South Side began to redevelop and gentrify, those displaced residents found themselves in Dutchtown’s affordable, sturdy, and dense housing stock.

 Between 1990 and the 2010, Dutchtown shifted from 90% White to a nearly equal proportion of Blacks and Whites.
 People of color now make up a majority of Dutchtown’s population.

 While neighborhoods like Forest Park Southeast and Shaw hemorrhaged residents, showing population declines of nearly 70% since the 1950s, Dutchtown proper lost only about a third of its population since 1950.
 This population stability has helped stave off the abandonment, amongst other issues, that has been seen in other city neighborhoods.

 Although FPSE and Shaw have seen significant revitalization in recent years, that new development is far less dense than what was one there.
 Meanwhile, Dutchtown remains one of the most densely populated areas in St. Louis, housing approximately 10,000 residents per square mile.